Kordana mini roses belong to the Rosaceae family. Caring for a Kordana rose is easy because they’re small and resilient.

 Remove crossed or weak branches by late winter.
 Cut above the swellings on the stem where new growth appears.
 Remove at most 30 percent of the growth and aim for an “open vase” contour.
 Trimmings decompose slowly, so don’t use them in your compost pile.

-The Right Type of Soil for a Kordana Roses Bush
+The Right Type of Soil

 Provide your Kordana rose with moist but not wet soil.
 The soil shouldn’t be soggy.
 Avoid soil types that dry out too quickly; sandy soils are ideal.
 High-peat soil will make a Kordana rose dry out within a few hours.
 Add water-absorbing crystals to your soil.